- 1. Verify Your Website With Google Search Console

 The canonical URL is important for many other uses, it helps to eliminate duplicate content issues and consolidate incoming links to a specified URL.

 Google and users want websites that load fast.
-Nobody likes to wait for a long time for a page to load and that’s why Google added loading speed as a ranking factor.
+Nobody likes to wait for a page to load, so Google added loading speed as a ranking factor.

 If you want to get your website on Google, it has to load as fast as possible.

-Google considers a website fast when it loads in less than 3 seconds on mobile.
+Google considers a website fast when it loads on mobile in less than 2 seconds.

-That’s not easy to achieve, and you may have to get help from an experienced web developer to get to those numbers but it definitely worth the effort.
+That’s not easy to achieve, and you may have to get help from an experienced web developer to reach those numbers, but it's definitely worth the effort.

 Start by analyzing your website’s performance using the Page Speed Insights tool.

 The structure of your website is very important for rankings.
-From my experience, this is an element that a lot of webmasters ignore.
-Instead, they concentrate on the visual aspect of a website and forget about optimizing their site structure.
+From my experience, many webmasters ignore this element.
+Instead, they concentrate on the visual aspect of a website and forget about optimizing its structure.

 A good site structure has the following characteristics: